mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 CAMERAS & SENSORS Most vessels have security cameras in public areas, such as the galley, cargo bay and lounge but not in private staterooms (although these can be added).
 Cameras can be viewed from any terminal by an authorized person.
 Internal sensors on a ship are limited to environmental detectors like smoke alarms and most ships are not calibrated to, say, detect heat traces or life signs within their own hull.
 It is possible to detect when a door is opened or closed, although these sensors can easily be disabled.

-COMPUTERS The difficulty to hack into a ship’s computer depends on what is being accessed and from where.
+COMPUTERS The difficulty to hack into a ship's computer depends on what is being accessed and from where.
 Few ships require anything less than Very Difficult (12+) Electronics (computers) checks to access critical systems from outside the ship but often the security system will apply only to these external connections and a hacker inside the ship will only face Average (8+) Electronics (computers) checks.

 **Ship Software**